DCS-Skunkworks/dcs-bios-arduino-library/README.md

 DCS-BIOS was originally developed here, [DCS-BIOS project.](https://github.com/dcs-bios/dcs-bios)  DCS-BIOS Flightpanels forked all of DCS-BIOS in order to initially provide support for Saitek Flight Panels.
 As of Nov, 2020, the original project has received limited support (despite a major update for HUB), and FlightPanels is gaining in popularity due to it's support.
 Late in 2020, this fork of the arduino-only portion was created to become the "official" branch associated with the FlightPanels DCS-BIOS side.

-## Support
+## Support & Documentation

 This is a community maintained plugin.
 Support is best found at the DCS-Flightpanels discord channel.
+The wiki is very much a work in progress, and can be found here: https://github.com/talbotmcinnis/dcs-bios-arduino-library/wiki